-This is the website of Gold's Dragoons, which was raised in Fairfield, Connecticut, in 1657 and passed under Royal control in 1660 as a British colonial militia unit to fight the Dutch and Pequots.
+THEThis is the website of Gold's Dragoons, which was raised in Fairfield, Connecticut, in 1657 and passed under Royal control in 1660 as a British colonial militia unit to fight the Dutch and Pequots.
 The troop was incorporated into the colonial militia following the signing of the Royal Charter of King Charles II in 1662.
-We are the second oldest chartered military unit in the Americas and the oldest cavalry unit in the Western Hemisphere.
+We are the second oldest chartered military unit in the Americas, the only colonial unit founded by Royal Charter and the oldest cavalry unit in the Western Hemisphere.
 A successor volunteer Connecticut reserve force cavalry unit of the same name was re-raised, in 1932, from members of the Fairfield Hunt Club.
 Gold's Dragoons is a published club in the Social Register and a member of The Centennial Legion.

 Gold's Dragoons events for 2025 include: